canonical/charm-events/README.md

 ### Notes on the Setup phase
 * The only events that are guaranteed to always occur during Setup are `start` and `install`.
 The other events only happen if the charm happens to have (peer) relations at install time (e.g. if a charm that already is related to another gets scaled up) or it has storage.
 Same goes for leadership events.
 For that reason they are styled with dashed borders.
 * `config-changed` occurs between `start` and `install` regardless of whether any leadership (or relation) event fires.
+* Any `*-relation-created` event can occur at Setup time, but if X is a peer relation, then `X-relation-created` can **only** occur at Setup, while for non-peer relations, they can occur also during Operation.
+The reason for this is that a peer relation cannot be created or destroyed 'manually' at arbitrary times, they either exist or not, and if they exist, then we know so from the start.

 ### Notes on the Operation phase
 * `update-status` is fired automatically and periodically, at a configurable interval (default is 5m).